audiojs/audio-oscillator/readme.md

 #### Types

 Some periodic functions may provide additional parameters, which can be passed to `options`.
-Every parameter can also be an A-rate function with `(time, ctx) => value` signature, called once per `oscillate`.
+Every parameter can also be an A-rate function with `(time, ctx) => value` signature.

 | Type | Waveshape | Meaning | Parameters |
 |---|:---:|---|---|